oqton/blenderless/README.md

 ## How to use this

 ### Resources:

- - You can find basic examples in the [unit tests](https://github.com/oqton/blenderless/tree/master/tests/test_data).
+You can find basic examples in the [unit tests](https://github.com/oqton/blenderless/tree/master/tests/test_data).
- - [Notebook examples](https://github.com/oqton/blenderless/tree/master/notebooks) (point clouds, mesh face colors, ...)

 ### Python module

 The blenderless package can be loaded as a module.
 The main functionality is exposed using the Blenderless class.
-There is support for Jupyter Notebooks as the images/gifs will be shown as IPython Image objects automatically.

 ```python